Deepak9912/Spiritual-Roots/README.md

 ## Testing

-* Used Wave web assessment tool to fix any structural or contrast error.
+* Ran the Wave web assessment tool to fix any structural or contrast error.
-* Dev tool was used to check website on different screens.
+* Developer tool applied to review website on different screens.
 * The Website was tested on Google Chrome, Internet Explorer and Mozilla firefox.
 * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone6, Samsung and Huwawei phone.
-* A large amount of testing was done to ensure that all pages were linking correctly.
+* A large amount of testing was completed to ensure that all pages were linking correctly.
-* Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+* Friends and family members were asked to review the site and content to point out any bugs and/or user experience issues.

 ## Known Bugs

-* The home page has an error alert on the video with message "An embedded or linked YouTube video is present", have tried to add subtitles still need to find a way to fix the alert message.
+* The home page contans an error alert on the video with the following message "An embedded or linked YouTube video is present".
+The alert would be removed by applying subtiles to the video which has been attempted without success.
-* History-page section in about page has CSS grid property which works well on the bigger screen but on smaller screen it leaves an extra column on its own.
+* Our History section on About page has CSS grid property which works well on a bigger screen but on a smaller screen there is a blank grid box due to the layout of the uneven number of grid boxes.

 ## Deployement

 ### GitHub Pages
-The project was deployed to GitHub Pages using the following steps:
+The project was deployed through GitHub by following the below steps:
-1. Log in to GitHub and locate the GitHub Repository.
+1. Log in to GitHub and locate Your repositories through the dropdown menu at the top right of the main screen.
+2. Once on the "Your repositries" page, locate the project name and select.
-2. At the top of the Repository, locate the "Settings" Button on the menu.
+3. On the project page click "Settings" on the tack bar.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Scroll through the Settings page until the "GitHub Pages" section appears.
+5. Within the "GitHub Pages" section, click the link to Source
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+6. Under "Source", click the dropdown menu and choose "None" and then select "Master Branch".
-5. The page will automatically refresh.
+7. The page will automatically refresh and retunrs the user to the "Settings" page.
-6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+8. Scroll back down through the "Settings" page to locate the now published site link in the "GitHub Pages" section.

 ## Validation check
-The webiste was check on W3C to validate HTML AND CSS code structure.
+The webiste was tested on W3C to validate HTML AND CSS code structure.
 1. **HTML5**
 2. ![HMTL Validation](https://user-images.githubusercontent.com/93731898/145388306-4170d1ba-00ff-48bb-86ae-edb0fea620bf.PNG)